maziano/blog/source/_posts/2012-10-20-compile-latex-in-the-cloud.markdown

 login file with your own settings and it all should work well.

 ## MS Windows
+{% blockquote %}
+Downloading binary files has been [deprecated by GitHub](https://github.com/blog/1302-goodbye-uploads).

+If the download binary is removed from the repository, you will have to compile the file locally.
+{% endblockquote %}
 If you use <a href="http://en.wikipedia.org/wiki/Microsoft_Windows">MS Windows</a>,
 I am maintaining a ```exe``` version of the compiler that does not require to install Python on the computer.
 You can find the executable on